-Total payment of your estimated costs are payable prior to admission unless approval for admission has been confirmed by your insurance company prior to admission.
+Total payment of your estimated costs is payable prior to admission unless approval for admission has been confirmed by your insurance company prior to admission.

 It is important that you understand the cost quoted is an estimate only as, in the event of unforeseen complications or variations from the proposed treatment, the fees payable may increase.
 Total payment, other than any ancillary charges, must be made on or prior to your admission.

-Pathology services are supplied by a number of third party service providers who attend the hospital campus e.g. QML or Sullivan & Nicolaides.
+Pathology services are supplied by several third-party service providers who attend the hospital campus, such as QML or Sullivan & Nicolaides.
 Examples include blood tests and tissue examination.
 Your doctor determines which provider is used.
 Charges for pathology services will be billed separately by the individual provider.

 I-MED Radiology provides inpatient radiology services to hospital patients.
 Charges for radiology or imaging services performed during your hospital admission will be billed separately by I-MED.